Chwilka...

 If you're a foreigner living in Poland and you've just bought a car — or imported one from abroad — the registration process at your local Wydział Komunikacji can feel like navigating a bureaucratic maze.
 I've helped hundreds of expats through this process over my career in the insurance industry, and I can tell you: it's entirely manageable once you understand what's expected of you.

 This guide covers the full process step by step — from the documents you need, to the OC (third-party liability) insurance requirement, to the common mistakes that delay registrations by weeks.
+It's fully updated for 2026, including the new registration fees that took effect this year.
 Whether you've purchased a vehicle domestically in Poland or brought one across the border, this article is for you.

 Who Can Register a Car in Poland?